Skip to main content

 Go/No-Go Gate

-At the end of Stage 1, your company reviews the three deliverables and decides whether to proceed to implementation.
-Zero commitment to continue: the decision is made with documented processes, agent designs with autonomy boundaries, compliance gates, and ROI projection in hand.
+At the end of Stage 1 your company reviews the three deliverables and decides whether to invest in Stage 2 (design and implementation).
+Zero commitment to continue: the decision is made with documented processes, opportunities prioritized by risk, and ROI projection in hand.
 If the answer is No-Go, you close the program with the artifacts you already paid for — they stay with your company and you can use them through another path.

 3